Xinjiang - China 2026-07-02 Thursday 42.32N, 86.39E

 Xinjiang - China

-Hejing County Meteorological Observatory issues a yellow blizzard warning
+Hejing County Meteorological Observatory issues orange high temperature warning

 Description